plone/volto/packages/registry/README.md

 const Toolbar = config.getComponent('Toolbar').component
 ```

-or by using the convenience component `Component` if you want to use it in JSX directly
+Or you can retrieve a component by using the convenience component `Component`, if you want to use it in JSX code directly.

 ```jsx
 import Component from '@plone/volto/components/theme/Component/Component';